fourTheorem/slic-starter/logging/README.md

 To do this, log into the AWS Management Console and navigate to Systems Manager (SSM).
 Under Shared Resources, navigate to Parameter Store.

-Create a Secure String Parameter with the name `/logging/logzio/token`.
+Create a Secure String Parameter with the name `/<STAGE>/logging/logzio/token` (Replace `<STAGE>` with the stage you are configuring (stg, prod, etc.).
 Enter the value retrieved from your Logz.io account.

 SLIC Starter Lambdas use [pino](https://github.com/pinojs/pino) as the logger, outputing structured JSON.